youdblue/functional_gene_biogeography/README.md

 # functional_gene_biogeography
-This repository contains R codes used to generate results and figures for the unpublished manuscript "Biogeography and functional coupling of iron, sulfur and nitrogen cycling genes in acid mine drainage sediment microbiomes".
+This repository contains R codes used to generate figures for the unpublished manuscript "Biogeography and functional coupling of iron, sulfur and nitrogen cycling genes in acid mine drainage sediment microbiomes".

 1_catalog
 1_catalog_a.R: R script used to generate the map of sampling sites.